Casarella/TRAPPER/README.md

 # TRAPPER
-Transition Probability Calculator for Nuclear Physics
+TRAnsition Probability Processing/computER for Nuclear Physics

+See trapper_help.pdf for usage instructions